hakonsbm/CompPhys2_office306/README.md

 ########################################

-Hi, I saw was adding importance sampling stuff now, so then I will stay away from it for now :)
+Hi, I saw Haakon was adding importance sampling stuff now, so then I will stay away from it for now :)

 #################################333